1915 Washington football team

-The 1915 Washington football team was an American football team that represented the University of Washington during the 1915 college football season.
-In its eighth season under coach Gil Dobie, the team compiled a 7–0 record, shut out five of seven opponents, and outscored all opponents by a combined total of 274 to 14.
+The 1915 Washington football team represented the University of Washington as a member of the Northwest Conference during the 1915 college football season.
+In its eighth season under coach Gil Dobie, the team compiled an overall record of 7–0 record, shut out five of seven opponents, and outscored opponents by a combined total of 274 to 14.
+Washington had a mark of 1–0 in conference play, and were co-champions of the Northwest Conference alongside Washington State.
 Ray Hunt was the team captain.

 Washington did not play Washington State, Oregon, or Oregon Agricultural this season.
 Play in the Pacific Coast Conference began the following year.

+Bow Down to Washington was written in 1915 and first performed at the game vs. California on November 6.
+The song's lyrics were printed in the game program for the second game against California one week later in Seattle.